 Manganese deficiency is rarely recorded and tends to occur in countries that have a poor soil quality with severe malnutrition.

 Infants in these areas tend to have a deficiency unless mothers take care to supplement more Manganese in their diets.

-Manganese deficiency can result in a compromised immune system, epilepsy, weight loss, dermatitis, slow hair and nail growth, reddening of darker hail and a decline of blood lipids.
+Manganese deficiency can result in a compromised immune system, epilepsy, weight loss, skin rashes, slow hair and nail growth, reddening of darker hail and a decline of blood lipids.

 Manganese supplementation has been clinically used to treat sports injuries, as it directly interacts with the immune system and boosts the level of bodily antioxidants.

 Teas have the best form of Manganese for absorption.

 High amounts of iron, calcium, phosphorus, phytate and insoluble fiber appear to inhibit absorption.